 Straight Wagner Sidney O. (Centered.)
 1910-1915

-Fortunately Wagner cast iron is easier to date than other foundries of the time.
-Wagner Ware also has a huge collector base so dates are well documented.
-The Cast Iron Collector is a valuable online resource for enthusiasts also there are facebook groups you can share your love of cast iron cookware.
+Fortunately, Wagner cast iron is more straightforward to date than other foundries of the time.
+Wagner Ware also has a huge collector base, so dates are well documented.
+The Cast Iron Collector is a valuable online resource for enthusiasts.
+Also, there are Facebook groups where you can share your love of cast iron cookware.

-Although many cast iron enthusiasts may look for a Wagner mage skillet your not limited there.
-Wagner made a huge selection of cast iron goodies, therefore you may find yourself becoming interested in:
+Although many cast iron enthusiasts look for Wagner-made skillets.
+But you’re not limited there.
+Wagner Manufactures a wide selection of cast iron cookware.
+You may find yourself becoming interested in: